-SYLLABUS CLARENDON COLLEGE

-Division of Liberal Arts

-Foundational Component Area: Creative Arts

-Course Name: Art Appreciation 1301

-Credit Hours: 3

-Semester: Spring Mini 2019 Instructor: Bethany McGill Classroom Location: Online

-Online Email: bethany.stout@clarendoncollege.edu

-Other: The first place to reach me is using the Message chat feature on class dashboard.
+SYLLABUS CLARENDON COLLEGE Division of Liberal Arts Foundational Component Area: Creative Arts Course Name: Art Appreciation 1301 Credit Hours: 3 Semester: Fall Mini 2024 Instructor: Bethany McGill Classroom Location: Online Online Email: bethany.mcgill@clarendoncollege.edu The Messages feature in Open LMS/Moodle is the main method you should use to contact me.
 The "Messages" feature can be found on your dashboard, and is the main method you should use to contact me.
 It works just like a message or chat feature you might find on social media such as Facebook and exists within our course.
 I will make every effort to check the course website every week day and respond to your message requests within 24 hours.
 Online Course website:

-This online course uses Moodle as its online course management program.
+This online course uses the Open LMS/Moodle platform.
 All the instructions, tutorials, exams, and assignments are provided at the course website.
 All assignments will be submitted there.
-Due dates for all assignments are listed alongside each Unit or at the end of the syllabus.
-Most commu nication between you and your instructor and fellow classmates will be handled in Moodle through the "Messages" feature and discussion forums.
-You will be able to log into the course website once you have officially registered for the course and once you have been added to the course website.
-The course website will become available to you by the first day of the semester.
-If you register late, you will generally have access to the course within 24 hours after you register.
-In order to be successful in completing this 3-credit hour course, you should plan to spend between 6-9 hours per week on the course.
-The information explaining how to log into your course website can be obtained by going to Clarendon College's home page, and clicking on the Login to Online Classes button.
-If you have any difficulty logging in, email our help desk at: administrator@clarendoncollege.edu Required Enrollment Verification Activity Students who fail to complete the Syllabus Agreement & Enrollment Verification Activity by the official census date may not be able to continue in the course.
+Due dates for all assignments are listed alongside each Unit or at the end of this syllabus.
+Most communication between you and your instructor and fellow classmates will be handled in OpenLMS/Moodle through the "Messages" feature and discussion forums.
+The course website will become available by the first day of the semester to anyone who has registered for the course.
+The information explaining how to log into your course website can be obtained by going to Clarendon College's home page, and clicking on the Online Classes button.
+Required Enrollment Verification Activity:

+Students who fail to complete the Syllabus Agreement & Enrollment Verification Activity by the official census date may not be able to continue in the course.
 This could result in an F for the course and forfeiture of Financial Aid.
 The census date for this term can be found on the Academic Calendar located at the Inside CC link on Clarendon College's home page.
 Course Description:

 Exploration of purposes and processes in the visual arts including evaluation of selected works.

-Statement of Purpose This course satisfies the humanities component of the core curriculum and is designed for transfer to a senior college or university.
+Statement of Purpose: This course satisfies the humanities component of the core curriculum and is designed for transfer to a senior college or university.
 Required Instructional Materials:

-There is NO physical textbook for this class.
-This course is supplemented with excerpts from this textbook: Frank, Patrick.
-Prebles' ARTFORMS.
-Ninth Edition.
-It is a recommended textbook, but is not required.
-Also recommended but not required is Sayre, Henry.
-World of Art.
-7th Edition.
-Again, this course is completely online and a textbook is not required.
-Student Requirements Log on weekly to receive credit for attending the class.
-Your class participation credit is received through completion of course lessons, but also your participation in class forum posts and other additional assignments that vary for each weekly unit(s).
+There is no textbook required.

 Methods of Instruction This class is made up of readings, online lessons, videos, quizzes, forum postings, written assignments and creation of a power point presentation.
-Core Objectives CT = Critical thinking skills - to include creative thinking, innovation, analysis, and evaluation/synthesis of information COM = Communication skills - to include effective written, oral and visual communication TW = Teamwork - to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal SR = Social responsibility - to include intercultural competency and the ability to engage effectively in regional, national and global communities Learning Outcomes - 1.
+Core Objectives CT = Critical thinking skills - to include creative thinking, innovation, analysis, and evaluation/synthesis of information COM = Communication skills - to include effective written, oral and visual communication TW = Teamwork - to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal SR = Social responsibility - to include intercultural competency and the ability to engage effectively in regional, national and global communities Learning Outcomes 1.
 Apply art terminology as it specifically relates to works of art.
-(Assess CT and COM with written short essays, student drawings, exams, and discussion forums.) - 2.
-Demonstrate knowledge of art elements and principles of design.
-(Assess CT and COM with written short essay, student drawings, exams, and in class discussions.) - 3.
-Differentiate between the processes and materials used in the production of various works of art.
-(Assess CT and COM through drawings or written assignments.) - 4.
-Critically interpret and evaluate works of art.
-(Assess CT, and COM with discussion forums, and written assignments.) - 5.
-Demonstrate an understanding of the impact of arts on culture.
-(Assess CT, COM, TW, and SR through a Critical Thinking Assignment.)
+(Assess CT and COM with written answer test questions, exams, and discussion forums.)
+2. Demonstrate knowledge of art elements and principles of design.
+(Assess CT and COM with written short answers, exams, and forum discussions.)
+3. Differentiate between the processes and materials used in the production of various works of art.
+(Assess CT and COM through tests and written assignments.)
+4. Critically interpret and evaluate works of art.
+(Assess CT, and COM with discussion forums, and test questions.)
+5. Demonstrate an understanding of the impact of arts on culture.
+(Assess CT, COM, TW, and SR through discussion forums and final project.)
 Course Expectations: